 Q3.
 What are they angry about?
 Who are they angry at?

-They are angry because they know that their company is not performing as well as it could, and they feel frustrated that no matter what they do, nothing seems to work.
+They are angry because they know that their company is not performing as well as it could, and they are having a bad experience that no matter what they do, nothing seems to work.
 The thing is, I am not sure anymore.
 I have spent the last 6 years of my life trying pretty hard to understand how people buy things written in English on paper or screens.
 Sure, it has been a wild ride with more failures than successes, but hey!
 You live, and you learn.
 I have learned some amazing stuff across 4 million page views and several hundred thousand blog posts read by thousands (or hundreds) of human beings (and bots).
-I can’t even begin to describe what this journey has taught me about marketing — well, actually — no; oh wait — yes, I can:
+I can’t even begin to describe the biggest impact this journey has taught me about marketing — well, actually — no; oh wait — yes, I can:

 - Marketing comprises everything that surrounds any activity related to identifying or satisfying consumer needs for particular products and services, including advertising research studying behavioral patterns.

 - Marketing is about getting people ready for your product.
 Branding takes them away from the competition.
 Promotion creates a desire for it.
 Customer Service delivers value once they have bought it, while public relations builds loyalty to the company itself, its core belief system, and its vision.

 Q4.
 What are their top three daily frustrations?